 For the shared onsen baths, Yumotokan has pools with different ‘moods’, such as a friendly indoor bath like a swimming pool, open-air, sheltered baths overlooking Lake Biwa, or outdoor, unsheltered ones with rocks in the pool.
 Some of the more unique hotsprings are alternated between genders everyday, so that everyone gets a chance to try.
 It was a surreal experience soaking in different onsens, and especially lovely in winter!
 Can you imagine?
 It’s cold outside but you’re soaking so comfortably in hot water.
 (Did I mention it was my first time trying a Japanese hotspring?
 You can read about the experience here!)

 To walk around outside of your ryokan, whether you’re going to the onsen baths or to the dining areas, you can wear yukata robes provided within your ryokan room.
-The yukatas are categorised by height so you just choose accordingly, while younger kids will have cuter print designs prepared separately ahead.
+The yukatas are placed in a small drawer in your room, categorised by height so you just choose accordingly, while younger kids will have cuter print designs prepared separately ahead.
 There are also Japanese socks, and standard sandals everyone wears over the hotel grounds.
 My entire outfit here is the result!
 The maroon piece is a bonus due to it being winter =)